dokDork/dokDork/README.md

 # 👨‍💻 About me
 Hi, I’m **@dokDork**.
 I think that loving security means loving knowledge.
+cyber security offers few certainties.
+Below I have tried to summarize some uncertainty principles that I have experienced in real life:

 # 🏴‍☠️ Cyber Security Uncertainty principles
 + **First principle**: there is no upper limit to the amount of security that can be applied to a system.